brianblakely/webtrapp/README.md

 1. Download WebTrapp: [Windows]() | [Linux]() | [Mac]()

-2. Place the WebTrapp executable into its own directory or, if you would like it to share a directory with other files, change the executable's filename.
+2. Extract WebTrapp to where you would like it to live.
+   You may rename the folder and/or the executable, if you like.

-3. Open WebTrapp and fill in each setting field (you only need to do this once).
+3. Run WebTrapp and fill in each setting field (you only need to do this once).

 ## FAQ